 Bikash Gauchan was born in Kalopani Village of Mustang, a famous mountain district in Nepal.
 He completed a Bachelor of Medicine and Bachelor of Surgery (MBBS) at B. P. Koirala Institute of Health Sciences in Dharan, Nepal, where served as a house officer in the department of general practice, emergency medicine, anesthesiology and critical care for a year thereafter.
 In August 2010, he joined Bayalpata Hospital as the acting medical director and was promoted to medical director within a month of his joining.
 Bikash completed a three years residency Doctor of Medicine (MD) in general practice and emergency medicine, to become a family doctor.
 He joined Possible at the Bayalpata Hospital, where he was given the role of Director of Medical Education.
 During his tenure as medical director, he served as HEAL on-site advisor for the 2015-2017 fellows.
 He has a deep passion for improving the health care system in rural regions.
 He enjoys trekking, playing football, volleyball, basketball, cricket and being involved in public debate.
 He is an executive member of the World Organization of Family Doctors Working Party on Rural Practice for 2016-2018 to advocate for better rural health care.
 He is also a member of the WONCA Organizational Equity Committee to guide and direct WONCA on equity issues for 2016-2018.
 He was awarded the South Asian Young General Practitioner Jyoti and Ramnikh Parekh Award in February 2015 and Taiwan Family Medicine Research Award in November 2016.
 Bikash is a fellow at Possible in Nepal.

-Christina Brakebill earned her undergraduate degree in molecular physiology from the University of Illinois at Urbana-Champaign.
-After graduation, she worked on virology research at Oregon Health and Sciences University.
-She then joined the Peace Corps serving as a community health and HIV/AIDS extension volunteer in Malawi.
-Her experiences from living in a farming village plagued by untreated HIV pushed her to learn healthcare provision skills that are needed in underserved communities.
-In 2013, Christina completed her Masters of Science in Nursing at the University of Illinois in Chicago and became a certified family nurse practitioner.
-Since then she has been a primary care provider at a community mental health center in Chicago where she treats patients that are mentally ill, homeless, and substance abusers.
-During this time she has also completed the Midwest AIDS Training and is a part of the Education Center’s year-long HIV Clinician scholars Program which allows her to care for HIV positive adults.
-As a HEAL Initiative fellow, Christina looks forward to studying public health while expanding her ability to provide care across different cultural contexts in under-resourced settings.
-She is a fellow at Chinle Indian Health Service in Chinle, Arizona and Zanmi Lasante in Haiti.
+Christina Brakebill is a family nurse practitioner whose initial career was in biomedical research.
+She earned her bachelors of science degree in molecular physiology from the University of Illinois at Urbana-Champaign.
+After graduation she worked at Oregon Health and Sciences University in virology lab studying the Cytomegalovirus.
+She then joined the U.S. Peace Corps and served as a community health and HIV/AIDS extension volunteer in Malawi.
+As a result of her experiences living in a substance-farming village with a high rate of untreated HIV, Christina became determined to learn health care provision skills she could utilize in underserved communities globally.
+In 2013 Christina completed her Masters of Science in Nursing at the University of Illinois in Chicago.
+Since then she has worked in an integrated care clinic providing primary care to medically complex mentally ill, homeless, and substance abusing clients of a community mental health center in Chicago.
+During this time she also completed the Midwest AIDS Training and Education Center’s yearlong HIV clinician scholars program and provided care to HIV positive adults.
+As a HEAL Initiative fellow Christina will expand her ability to provide health care across different cultural contexts and in under resourced settings.
+She looks forward to studying public health and has research interests in the role of community health workers as well as nurse practitioners in the global health context.
+She is a fellow at Chinle Indian Health Service in Chinle, Arizona and Partners in Health in Liberia.

 Corina Blackwater was born and raised on the Navajo Reservation in a town named Rough Rock.
 She is of the Red Running into the Water clan, born for Salt People clan, her Maternal Grandfather is Black Sheep clan and Paternal Grandfather is Beneath its Clover clan.
 Corina worked in the healthcare field for 24 years, she received her Nursing Assistant Certification during her sophomore year in high school and worked in nursing homes, rehabilitation facilities, clinics, and dialysis facility.
 She received her Bachelor of Science in Nursing from Northern Arizona University.
 She is currently employed with Chinle Indian Health Care Services as an Integrated Behavioral Health Coach.
 Corina speaks the Navajo language and interprets for her native people.
 She is passionate about American Indian Healthcare and the introduction of integrated behavioral health in her healthcare facility.
 Aside from work, she loves spending time with her husband and 4 children, along with reading and photography.
 Corina Blackwater is a fellow at Chinle Comprehensive Healthcare Facility in Chinle, Arizona.